 *Hair growth, depilating, breast beauty, slimming, and deodorant products registered before Jan.
 1, 2021, can continue to be manufactured, imported, and sold in China during the 5-year transition period.
 More information can refer to CL News.

-In the future, NMPA will launch a classification coding system to subdivide all cosmetics according to their efficacy claims, application areas, dosage forms, target users, and application methods to facilitate product statistics, supervision, and determination of product subcategories.
+NMPA launches a classification coding system to subdivide all cosmetics according to their efficacy claims, application areas, target users, dosage forms, and application methods to facilitate product statistics, supervision, and determination of product subcategories.

-The cosmetics classification code is composed of 5 layers of numbers, and each layer is separated by "-" and represented by a 2-digit number or letters.
+The cosmetics classification code is composed of 5 layers of numbers, and each layer is connected by "-" and represented by a 2-digit number or letters.
 Specifically, the 5 layers are:

 Range of Codes

-Includes 28 kinds of claims such as cleansing, makeup removing, moisturizing, beauty modifying, hair styling, sunscreen, deodorant, hair removal, etc.
+Includes 26 kinds of claims such as cleansing, makeup removing, moisturizing, sunscreen, deodorant, hair removal, etc.

-Includes 13 parts such as hair, scalp, body skin, face, eyes, underarms, etc.
+Includes 10 parts such as hair, body skin, head, face, etc.

-Includes 3 categories, namely ordinary people, infants (between birth and the age of 3), and children (aged between 3 and 12).
+Includes 3 types of target users, namely infants (between birth and the age of 3), children (aged between 3 and 12), and ordinary people.

 Rinse-off and leave-on categories.